kekoziar/r-novice/_episodes/01-rstudio-intro.md

 Much of your time in R will be spent in the R interactive console.
 This is where you will run all of your code, and can be a useful environment to try out ideas before adding them to an R script file.
-This console in RStudio is the same as the one you would get if you typed in `R` in your command-line environment.

 The first thing you will see in the R interactive session is a bunch of information, followed by a ">" and a blinking cursor.
-In many ways this is similar to the shell environment you learned about during the shell lessons: it operates on the same idea of a "Read, evaluate, print loop": you type in commands, R tries to execute them, and then returns a result.
+In many ways this is similar to a shell or command line environment: it operates on the same idea of a "Read, evaluate, print loop": you type in commands, R tries to execute them, and then returns a result.